gain

 Participation Fee (paid after casting)

-Ages 18+ = $0 (adults are encouraged to help through concession donations, volunteering, etc.)
+Ages 18+ = $0 (actors age 18+ are encouraged to help through volunteering)

 Accessibility Information